cyhhao/gasless/README.md

 1. Go to [Releases](https://github.com/cyhhao/gasless/releases) to download the latest version
 2. Unzip it
-3. Drag gasless.app into Application
+3. Drag gasless.app into Application or double-click to open directly

 # Features